Preparing a Marin County Home for Sale:

 Please feel free to scroll through the slide show.
 You will notice the house looks much brighter with most of the dark cabinetry and wood paneling painted over.
 You may click on the images and to control the speed of the slide show, or if on mobile swipe from photo to photo.

+Sometimes all that is required to update a home and command top dollar is strategic vision and diligent project management, as demonstrated by the success of 21 Underhill Road.
 I would be happy to provide tips on preparing your home for sale, even if you’re thinking of selling down the road.
-Please call or text me at 415-847-5584 to schedule an appointment, or complete the contact form below.
+Please call or text me at 415-847-5584 and let’s talk.
 You may also want to read my article “Selling a Home in Marin” for more advice on how to best handle the sale one of your most important assets.
 Sometimes all that’s required to update a home and command top dollar is some elbow grease and imagination.
 I am happy to help!

 Let’s tell the next success story.™